tristanstraub/busmaker/README.md

 - Always includes oil processing
 - Doesn't use correct factory for rocket-silo
 - Not many recipes have been tested (many hacks in the code).
+- Number of factories not configuration (set to 5).

 ## Example -- building radars